 They have long dark-brown tails that give them balance while in tree canopies.
 Note also their dark grey or black hands and feet.

-These monkeys socially live in troops of about 3-85 members however, the average group size is about 40 individuals.
+Behaviors: These Monkeys socially live in troops of about 3-85 members however, the average group size is about 40 individuals.

 Uganda Mangabeys- Lophocebus ugandae

-Uganda Mangabeys are relatively smaller than the Grey-cheeked Mangabey and have a shorter skull and smaller face.
+General appearance: Uganda Mangabeys are somewhat smaller than the Grey-cheeked Mangabey and have a shorter skull and smaller face.

-It’s mostly an arboreal species, spending most of its time in the upper canopy, where it forages for fruits and seeds.
+Behaviors and diet: Normally, it’s an arboreal species, spending most of the time in the upper canopy, where it feeds on fruits and seeds.

-In Kibale, you can spot it during nature walks in Kanyanchu region.
+In Kibale, you can spot it during nature walks in the Kanyanchu area.